vanallenlab/moalmanac-db/docs/content-changelog.md

 -

 Revised entries:
-- _EGFR_ p.L858R entries now all contain information for exon and rsid values.
+- _EGFR_ p.L858R entries now all contain information for exon and rsid values
-- _ABL1_ p.T315I entries were revised to have consistent exon and rsid values.
+- _ABL1_ p.T315I entries were revised to have consistent exon and rsid values
 - _NRAS_ p.G12C entries now include an rsid
+- The OncoTree terms and codes were swapped for _ATK1_ missense variants and p.E17K and sensitivity to MK-2206 in breast cancer and _ATM_ knockdowns in colorectal cancer

 ## November 2023 release
 This month's data release features recent FDA approvals, updates of mutational signatures from version 2 to 3.4, updates to the source fields for several citations, removal of several entries, revising format of all clinical guideline citations, and the `publication_date` field has been populated for all current database records.